Air Conditioner Installation Procedure

 Oversized equipment may cycle on and off more frequently, which can make the home less comfortable, reduce humidity removal, and shorten the equipment life.
 We strictly follow ENERGY STAR guidelines by taking measurements of critical elements of your home and performing detailed calculations to determine the appropriate size for your air conditioner, furnace, or heat pump.
 In this way your heating and cooling system will operate as it should; you’ll be more comfortable, and you’ll save money, too.

 When you purchase a new heating or cooling system, you expect high performance.
 Unfortunately, more than half of new systems in U.S. homes do not perform to their rated efficiency as a result of improper installation.
-At One Stop, you’ll enjoy the advantage of our 25 years of experience that will ensure your comfort against Orlando’s climate.
+At One Stop, you’ll enjoy the advantage of our 25 years of experience that will ensure your comfort against central Florida’s climate.

 In fact, improper installation can reduce performance by as much as 30%.
 This not only affects your utility bills but can lead to a variety of comfort problems, including insufficient dehumidification, dust from leaking ductwork, and poor air distribution.
 We feel strongly that proper installation is the most important element when determining how satisfied you’ll be with your new air conditioning system.